Beyond Parents? Prediction Gaps in University Completion Using Population-Scale Networks and Flexible Machine Learning: Conclusion

+The methodological contribution is to demonstrate how flexible prediction can support, rather than replace, sociological theory.
+Prediction gaps turn differences in predictive performance into puzzles for abductive inference: they do not explain mechanisms, but they show where theory-guided specifications are more or less complete.
+Larger gaps identify places where standard specifications may be missing interactions, relational information, patterned missingness, or unmeasured heterogeneity.
+In our exploratory analyses, the largest gaps appear among students without a registered father, especially girls.
+This finding nominates this subgroup as one for which mechanism-focused, confirmatory research on social context and educational attainment is likely to be especially informative.

+The same logic applies when prediction gaps are small.
+An important contribution of this paper is demonstrating what graph neural networks can and cannot add to sociological inquiry.
+If population-scale networks contained substantial predictive information not captured by aggregate covariates, the GNN should have been able to exploit it.
+Instead, the modest pooled gains suggest that the social-context constructs available in the data, such as connections to higher socioeconomic status \citep{chettySocialCapitalMeasurement2022} or the clustering and overlap of social contexts \citep{bokanyi_anatomy_2023}, do not make a large separate predictive contribution once parental background is observed.

 Our study has three important limitations, each opening avenues for further research.
-First, our outcome variable---university completion---is dominated by parental characteristics.
-While this aligns with classical theories of social reproduction, it likely obscures other pathways of influence, such as peer effects or neighborhood dynamics.
-In this case, some of these variables might not increase prediction much but still be important mediators for the intergenerational persistence of advantage.
-Future research could expand by analyzing outcomes less tightly coupled to family background---such as labor market trajectories or adult health outcomes---to disentangle additional layers of social context influence and explore mediation effects.
+First, our outcome variable---university completion---compresses a long sequence of educational transitions into one endpoint.
+This makes it a useful high-stakes summary outcome, but it may also amplify the apparent dominance of parental background, whose influence accumulates across track placement, secondary-school progression, university entry, persistence, and completion.
+Future work should study educational transitions separately, and examine outcomes less tightly coupled to family background, such as labor market trajectories or adult health.

 Second, the scope of our analysis is constrained by data limitations.
 We focus on a single cohort and operate within a ``small data'' setting by machine learning standards, which, compounded by a long prediction horizon, restricts the ability to model rare or evolving interactions.
-Future work could extend these insights by examining different stages of the life course---for instance, by analyzing cohorts at later educational stages and predicting transitions to bachelor's, master's or PhD programs, where non-parental social contexts are likely to be more predictive of the outcomes.
+Future work could extend these insights by examining different stages of the life course---for instance, by including longitudinal data, or by analyzing cohorts at later educational stages and predicting transitions to bachelor's, master's or PhD programs, where non-parental social contexts are likely to be more predictive of the outcomes.